mharen/IntToBitmask/README.md

-This site is available at http://inttobitmask.com
+This site is available at https://inttobitmask.azurewebsites.net

-More to come...